Tek Eye Logo

 Resources for Researchers and PhD Students

-As a researcher, you can get overwhelmed by the volume of information that is easily reachable through the Internet.
-The problem is trying to maintain academic and scientific excellence and efficient working when faced with the tsunami of information.
-Although modern technology has brought us seemingly infinite information, we can also use technology to filter, organise and efficiently work with all that information.
-Hopefully, this practical list of resources will be useful to others performing academic, scientific and industrial research, particularly in the Science, Technology, Engineering and Mathematics (STEM) subjects.
-The resources in this article have a UK bias due to the location of the author.
-To suggest additions to the lists send an email, dan@tekeye.uk
+Researchers can get overwhelmed by the volume of information that is easily reachable through the Internet.
+The problem is trying to maintain academic and scientific excellence and efficient working when faced with an information tsunami.
+Modern technology has brought us seemingly infinite information.
+Yet, we can use technology to filter, organise and efficiently work with that endless information.
+Hopefully, the resources listed in this article are useful to those performing academic, scientific, and industrial research, particularly in the Science, Technology, Engineering, and Mathematics (STEM) subjects.
+The practical resources here have a UK bias due to the location of the author.
+To suggest additions to the lists which are updated occasionally send an email, dan@tekeye.uk

 Magnifying Glass

-Tip: For University researchers, do not forget to use the resources provided by your academic institute, especially the library.
+Tip: For University researchers, do not forget to use the facilities provided by your academic institute, especially via the library.
 The University wants you to do well as it means they do well.
-Your academic institute or research organisation is normally very supportive with programs in place to help researchers, not only through the library but can include a Doctoral College and a dedicated research office.
+Your academic institute or research organisation is normally very supportive with programs in place to help researchers, not only via the library, but it can include a Doctoral College and a dedicated research office.

 List of Resources for Researchers